eradiate/eradiate/docs/rst/user_guide/data/intro.rst

 Eradiate ships with a series of data sets located in its ``resources/data`` directory.
 Some of the larger data sets consist of aggregates of many NetCDF files, while others are stand-alone NetCDF files.
-In order to provide a simple and unified interface, Eradiate references data sets in a register which can be queried using the :mod:`eradiate.data` module.
+In order to provide a simple and unified interface, Eradiate references data sets in a registry which can be queried using the :mod:`eradiate.data` module.

 Data sets are grouped by category, *e.g.* solar irradiance spectrum, absorption